larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 #### Toxin Antidote
 >This antidote will instantly remove all lingering alchemical effects from the character.
 This includes any effects originally sourced from an alchemical substance.
 #### Poison Damage Dart
 >This is a small dart with a poison laced tip.
 The character will throw a packet to indicate throwing a dart at the target.
 The dart may be blocked as if it was a strike from a Ranged Weapon.
 This dart will instantly do 10 points of poison damage to the target.
-The attack call for this is “10 Poison”.
+The attack call for this is "10 Poison”.
 #### Sluggish Coating
 >This coating can be applied to a weapon on a 5 count.
-This coating allows the Poisoner to swing their normal weapon damage, with the carrier “Poison Slow” at the end.
-Ex: “5 Poison Slow” A target afflicted by this may move at a pace no faster than a walk for 20 seconds.This lasts until used or until you complete a long rest.
+This coating allows the Poisoner to swing their normal weapon damage, with the carrier "Poison Slow” at the end.
+Ex: "5 Poison Slow” A target afflicted by this may move at a pace no faster than a walk for 20 seconds.This lasts until used or until you complete a long rest.
 A weapon can only have one coating applied at a time.

 ### Rank III

-#### Thurgood’s Rust Remover
+#### Thurgood's Rust Remover
 >This substance will destroy most items after only a minute of constant contact with the item.
 There is enough in one application to destroy an item of up to 36 inches in length.
 #### Strength Sapping Toxin
    >This is a small globe filled with a potent toxin.
 The character will throw a packet to indicate throwing a globe at the target.
-This globe causes the target’s total weapon damage to be reduced to half for the next 20 seconds.
-Total weapon damage includes any weapon proficiencies, critical strikes, spell damage bonus', strength bonus’, etc. The attack call for this is “Toxin Weakness”  This effect may not be stacked or extended.
+This globe causes the target's total weapon damage to be reduced to half for the next 20 seconds.
+Total weapon damage includes any weapon proficiencies, critical strikes, spell damage bonus', strength bonus', etc. The attack call for this is "Toxin Weakness”  This effect may not be stacked or extended.
 #### Poisonous Damage Dart
    >This is a small dart with a poison laced tip.
 The character will throw a packet to indicate throwing a dart at the target.
 The dart may be blocked as if it was a strike from a Ranged Weapon.
 This dart will instantly do 15 points of poison damage to the target.
-The attack call for this is “15 Poison”.
+The attack call for this is "15 Poison”.
 #### Snake Oil
    >This substance is consumed as a drink.
 Once consumed, the character is imbued for +2 bonus weapon damage.
 This bonus does not stack with any other bonus weapon damage effects.
 This effect lasts 5 minutes.
 #### Heal Wounds Potion
    >This potion will instantly heal a living target for 5 points of health.
 #### Bloodletting Coating
    >This coating can be applied to a weapon on a 5 count.
-This coating allows the Poisoner to swing their normal weapon damage, with the carrier “Poison Bleed” at the end.
-Ex: “5 Poison Bleed” A target affected by this cannot receive healing from any source until the Bleed effect has been removed, or 20 seconds elapses.This lasts until used or until you complete a rest.
+This coating allows the Poisoner to swing their normal weapon damage, with the carrier "Poison Bleed” at the end.
+Ex: "5 Poison Bleed” A target affected by this cannot receive healing from any source until the Bleed effect has been removed, or 20 seconds elapses.This lasts until used or until you complete a rest.
 A weapon can only have one coating applied at a time.

 ### Rank IV

 #### Lock Oil
    >This is a mixture that will weaken a lock once this substance is applied to it.
-The alchemist applies the substance and says “Lock Oil.” to let the marshal know that the substance has been applied to the lock.
+The alchemist applies the substance and says "Lock Oil.” to let the marshal know that the substance has been applied to the lock.
 The lock rating will be weakened by three ranks.
 Locks cannot have their rating weakened to below 1.
 This mixture can only be applied to a lock once.
 #### Lock Tar
    >This is a mixture that will make a lock harder to pick once this substance is applied to it.
 The alchemist applies the substance and notes the application onto the Marshal Notes of the cabin to let the Marshal know that the substance has been applied to the lock.
 The lock rating will be strengthened by three ranks.
 This mixture can only be applied to a lock once.

 ### Rank V

 #### Oil of Flame
    >This substance coats a weapon in a flaming oil for the next 5 minutes.
 During that time, the weapon will do flame type Damage.
 Applying the oil takes 5 seconds.
-Example: “5 normal flame”.
+Example: "5 normal flame”.
 #### Oil of Frost
    >This substance coats a weapon in a freezing oil for the next 5 minutes.
 During that time, the weapon will do frost type Damage.
 Applying the oil takes 5 seconds.
-Example: “5 normal frost”.
+Example: "5 normal frost”.
 #### Oil of Shock
    >This substance coats a weapon in a static oil for the next 5 minutes.
 During that time, the weapon will do shock type damage.
 Applying the oil takes 5 seconds.
-Example: “5 normal shock”.
+Example: "5 normal shock”.
 #### Oil of Stone
    >This substance coats a weapon in a gritty oil for the next 5 minutes.
 During that time, the weapon will do stone type damage.
 Applying the oil takes 5 seconds.
-Example: “5 normal stone”.
+Example: "5 normal stone”.
 #### Oil of Silver
    >This substance coats a weapon in a silver infused oil for the next 5 minutes.
 During that time, the weapon will do silver type damage instead of its usual type.
 Applying the oil takes 5 seconds.
-Example: “5 silver”.
+Example: "5 silver”.
 #### Blinding Toxin
    >This is a small globe with a light-creating toxin.
 The character will throw a packet to indicate throwing a globe at the target.
 This globe will explode in a flash, causing the target to suffer from blindness for the next 20 seconds.
-The attack call for this is “Toxin Blindness”.
+The attack call for this is "Toxin Blindness”.
 #### Weakness Coating
    >This coating can be applied to a weapon on a 5 count.
-This coating allows the Poisoner to swing their normal weapon damage, with the carrier “Poison Weakness” at the end.
-Ex: “5 Poison Weakness” A target affected by this has their total weapon damage reduced to half of their normal maximum for 20 seconds.
+This coating allows the Poisoner to swing their normal weapon damage, with the carrier "Poison Weakness” at the end.
+Ex: "5 Poison Weakness” A target affected by this has their total weapon damage reduced to half of their normal maximum for 20 seconds.
 This lasts until used or until you complete a long rest.
 A weapon can only have one coating applied at a time.

 ### Rank VI

 #### Kneel Toxin
    >This is a small globe with an itching toxin.
 The character will throw a packet to indicate throwing a globe at the target.
 This globe explodes, covering the target in a fine powder that causes severe itching.
 This itching is so severe that the target must take a knee or crouch and they must cross their dominant arm over their chest for 20 seconds.
 A kneeling opponent may still otherwise attack or defend normally..
-The attack call for this is “Toxin Kneel”.
+The attack call for this is "Toxin Kneel”.
 #### Heal Wounds Toxin
    >This is a small globe filled with a healing toxin.
 The character will throw a packet to indicate throwing a globe at the target.
 This globe explodes, covering the target with the toxins that immediately begin to heal their wounds.
-The call for this is “Toxin Heal Wounds 5”
+The call for this is "Toxin Heal Wounds 5”
 #### Drowsy Coating
    >This coating can be applied to a weapon on a 5 count.
-This coating allows the Poisoner to swing their normal weapon damage, with the carrier “Poison Sleep” at the end.
-Ex: “5 Poison Sleep” This coating will render the target unconscious, and asleep.
+This coating allows the Poisoner to swing their normal weapon damage, with the carrier "Poison Sleep” at the end.
+Ex: "5 Poison Sleep” This coating will render the target unconscious, and asleep.
 The target cannot use skills, or activate items.
 The target will awaken instantly if damaged.
 This lasts until used or until you complete a rest.
 A weapon can only have one coating applied at a time.

 ### Rank VII

 #### Anti-Flame Lotion
    >This substance will protect the character from one instance of flame damage.
 This effect cannot stack with similar flame resistant effects.
 It takes 5 seconds to apply the lotion.
-The defensive call for this is “Resist”.
+The defensive call for this is "Resist”.
 #### Anti-Frost Lotion
    >This substance will protect the character from one instance of frost damage.
 This effect cannot stack with similar frost resistant effects.
 It takes 5 seconds to apply the lotion.
-The defensive call for this is “Resist”.
+The defensive call for this is "Resist”.
 #### Anti-Shock Lotion
    >This substance will protect the character from one instance of shock damage.
 This effect cannot stack with similar shock resistant effects.
 It takes 5 seconds to apply the lotion.
-The defensive call for this is “Resist”.
+The defensive call for this is "Resist”.
 #### Anti-Stone Lotion
    >This substance will protect the character from one instance of stone damage.
 This effect cannot stack with similar stone resistant effects.
 It takes 5 seconds to apply the lotion.
-The defensive call for this is “Resist”.
+The defensive call for this is "Resist”.
 #### Sleep Toxin
    >This is a small globe with a toxin laced tip.
 The character will throw a packet to indicate throwing a globe at the target.
 This globe causes the target to instantly fall asleep for the next 20 seconds.
-The attack call for this is “Toxin Sleep”.
+The attack call for this is "Toxin Sleep”.

 ### Rank VIII